boozallen/sdp-docs/pages/deployment-guides/openshift/3_1_Application_Environments.rst

   $ bash provision_app_envs.sh -p $PREFIX -e $ENV_1 -e $ENV_2 ... -e $ENV_N -i $IMAGE_PROJ

 The script should take care of the rest, creating and setting up projects for the application environments, images, and tiller server.
-So, for example, if you ran this command, with the prefix "demo", a dev and prod environment, and an image project called "demo", you should see the following project created:
+For example, if you ran this command, with the prefix "demo", a dev and prod environment, and an image project called "demo", you should see the projects below created:

 .. code-block:: shell